 Like every mother, I believe my child is unique.
-She’s spunky, she’s goofy, she’s full of personality, and boy does she know what she wants.
-She is everything you could imagine a little girl should be, resilient and bold.
+She’s spunky, she’s goofy, she’s full of personality, and boy, does she know what she wants.
+She is everything you could imagine a little girl should be; resilient and bold.
 All the ingredients necessary to grow into a strong woman.
-Exactly what I had hoped for the moment I found out I was having a girl.
+Exactly what I had hoped for from the moment I found out I was having a girl.
 A wonder baby who will grow up to be just like her mama.
 What I had not taken into consideration, however, was I too would be on the receiving end of resilient and bold.
 A price I will have to pay.

 Some days it takes mere minutes to get her to nap, other days it takes eight hours and I’m driven mad with frustration because I can’t get the formula right.
 Quiet days turn into long exhausting nights and vice versa.
 Other days I get lucky and I nail her soothing demand at every eye rub.
 I have tried sticking with the best practice methods during each nap and bed time, but my headstrong little girl hypothetically laughs at my attempts to be an exemplary parent (more like cries,) and I’m back to playing an enervating chess game with a six-month-old.

 If parenting was graded on your success rate of best methods, I would have failed it miserably.
 I am learning that being a parent is hard enough as it is without all the optimum techniques on how to be a decent one.
 I’m just trying to get through one nap struggle at a time.

 *This work, along with it’s images, as well as other posts published by Messy Mama, are protected by copyright laws.